 Brigantine exists in Atlantic City's shadow by geography but operates in an entirely different universe by temperament.
 This barrier island 8 miles north of the casinos offers what might be the best value proposition on the Jersey Shore: seniors 65+ get free beach badges all summer, the year-round dog beach is one of only a handful in the state, and the whole island runs on residential-community quiet rather than tourist-town hustle.
 If you want to sleep 15 minutes from AC's nightlife but wake up to peaceful beach mornings, Brigantine is the answer.

-The beaches here are wide, clean, and remarkably uncrowded even in peak season.
+The beaches here are wide, clean, and noticeably uncrowded even in peak season.
 Daily badges run $10 ($25 season if you buy before May 31—one of the lowest prices anywhere), and that senior-free policy genuinely brings multi-generational families together without budget stress.
 The north end dog beach operates year-round, meaning your retriever can run off-leash in the surf while you sip coffee—try that at most Jersey Shore towns and you'll get a citation.
 From December through April, harbor seals and gray seals haul out on the northern beaches, making Brigantine one of the best seal-watching spots in New Jersey.
 Keep 150 feet distance; they're protected.

 The unique backdrop here is the Atlantic City skyline—casino towers gleaming across the inlet while you dig your toes into sand that feels nothing like casino beach.
 The south end features The Cove, a secluded natural beach accessible by 4x4 (permit required), boat, or a very long walk.
 It's the closest thing to a wilderness beach experience you'll find this close to civilization.
 The Edwin B. Forsythe National Wildlife Refuge borders the island with 48,000 acres of salt marsh, mudflats, and upland habitat hosting 300+ bird species.
 The 8-mile Wildlife Drive is free and spectacular for birders and photographers.